manifold-systems/manifold/README.md

 [![](https://img.shields.io/jetbrains/plugin/d/10057-manifold.svg)](https://plugins.jetbrains.com/plugin/10057-manifold)

 ## What is Manifold?
 [Manifold](http://manifold.systems) re-energizes Java with powerful features like Type-safe Metaprogramming, Structural Typing, and Extension Methods.
 Simply add the Manifold jar to your project and begin taking advantage of it.

 ## What can you do with Manifold?

 ### [Meta-programming](http://manifold.systems/docs.html#manifold-in-a-nutshell)
-Use the framework to gain direct, type-safe access to <i>any</i> type of metadata, such as GraphQL, JSON Schema and YAML.
+Use the framework to gain direct, type-safe access to <i>any</i> type of metadata, such as **GraphQL**, **JSON Schema** and **YAML**.
 Remove the code gen step in your build process.
 ```java
 // Use your User.json schema file directly as a type, no code gen!
 User user = User.builder("myid", "mypassword", "Scott")